 I never heard of Malayalam until recently and probably would not have if streaming services had not opened up my awareness.
 True enough it is not just masterpieces that are available, although they help open the door.
 Malayalam with approximately 36 million speakers in Kerala, India and spread around the world has somehow learned the formula for successful films.
 For the entertainment consumer we really don't appreciate all the elements that fit together for our enjoyment, but for films, such elements as writing, directing, cinematography, editing, acting, design, lighting, sound and many more are necessary.
-For me, Access Bollywood was a good source of information and have since listed and made references to regional language films of India and Pakistan.
+For me, Access Bollywood was a good source of information and has since listed and made references to regional language films of India and Pakistan.

 My discovery was in stages.
-First I came to love Bollywood (beyond the stereotypes) and learned almost by accident there were regional languages with their own cinematic history that overlapped with Bollywood. http://www.therealjohndavidson.com/2017/01/regional-films-from-india.html Access Bollywood expanded her coverage to list and sometimes comment on Indian regional language films.
+First I came to love Bollywood (beyond the stereotypes) and learned almost by accident there were regional languages with their own cinematic history that overlapped with Bollywood. http://www.therealjohndavidson.com/2017/01/regional-films-from-india.html

 An early exposure was to "Aalorukkam" (2018) that seemed like a long boring search of an old man for his son not seen in 18 years.
 Then he was shocked to learn that his son was now a daughter and living as a wife with a child.
 He reacted perhaps as one might expect of an old man in a backward culture and left disgusted.
 The movie had an ambiguous ending where he stopped the taxi he was in and we were left to ponder if he had changed his attitude.
 Since then I have learned that Kerala is in fact more progressive regarding transsexuals than many other parts of the world.